aeberbach/A1200KB/README.md

 ## Construction
 Without going into all the detail here - as there is lots of detail on www.grayunicorn.com - I rate this a mid-level project.
 There is no power, no delicate soldering, and nothing can really be inserted the wrong way.
 Mounting the keyboard requires 3D printing the files you will find in the 3Dfiles folder.

 You can damage your Amiga if you don't know what you are doing.
-Please be careful and if you are not experienced in projects like this get some help, vist your local makerspace or somthing, and don't hurt yourself or your computer.
+Please be careful and if you are not experienced in projects like this get some help, maybe vist your local makerspace, and don't hurt yourself or your computer.

 ## Share
 Most of all - if you have any suggestions for improvements, adding an issue or a pull request to this repo would be much appreciated.
 And share your project with the Amiga community, I'd really like to see what you made.